 Therefore, you must pay attention to what’s around you.
 Don’t expect the road to be the main one when it looks like it.
 If there is no sign, the right-hand rule applies.
 Please, pay attention.

-Driving in Norway during the winter months (October to April) requires good driving skills.
+Driving in Norway during the winter months (October to April) requires perfect driving skills.
+Prior experience of driving on the snow is a must.
 The roads are covered with snow or ice, visibility is lower and snow storms aren’t unusual.

 Mountain passes are closed for the whole winter period and other roads might be closed on short notice.
-Always check the national road’s website for conditions before driving.
+Always check the Norwegian Public Road Administration website for conditions before driving.

 Lastly, clean your windows properly, another way it may cost you 2750 NOK.